-Distillation and demineralisation are both forms of purifying water but they have different methods of achieving this purification.
+Distillation and demineralization are both forms of purifying water but they have different methods of achieving this purification.
 The two methods do produce different results and it is worth looking into both so that you are equipped with the knowledge of the differences between them.

 Distilled water simply refers to water that has undergone a process where the water is heated to above boiling point and the steam from that water is captured and cooled to produce liquid distilled water.
 This type of the purification process is the most common method and the end result is a very pure product.
-This method removes bacteria, organic and inorganic particles, viruses, minerals, etc. from the water and once the water has gone through this process, must be stored in a sterilised container so to maintain its purity.
+This method removes bacteria, organic and inorganic particles, viruses, minerals, etc. from the water and once the water has gone through this process, must be stored in a sterilized container so to maintain its purity.
 The distillation process also removes salts, metals, and minerals.

 There can be volatile organic compounds and gases that make their way through the distillation process due to these compounds having a lower boiling point to water.
 Usually, manufacturers will add in extra filtering processes to absorb any remaining compounds and gases.

-Demineralised water is a more economical means of water purification and simply refers to any water that has undergone a process to remove minerals and salts from the water.
+Demineralized water is a more economical means of water purification and simply refers to any water that has undergone a process to remove minerals and salts from the water.
 This type of water is used in applications where water with low salt content or low conductivity is required.
-Demineralised water is made by passing the water through specially manufactured resins.
+Demineralized water is made by passing the water through specially manufactured resins.
 The resin is designed to exchange ions in the water so that the final result leaves you with the chemical composition of pure water.

 Many manufacturers these days will actually put the water through both purification methods to ensure you get as pure water as possible.
-The reason for this is that the demineralisation process removes trace elements that manage to make their way through the distillation process.
+The reason for this is that the demineralization process removes trace elements that manage to make their way through the distillation process.